benji-8229/his-hers/README.md

   }
   payloadChars[length] = '\0';

-  //all payloads sent are just mqtt_user, so if the payload is different than our mqtt_user it came from a different board if (strcmp(payloadChars, mqtt_user) != 0) {
+  // all payloads sent are just the variable mqtt_user, so if the payload
+  // is different than our mqtt_user it came from a different board if (strcmp(payloadChars, mqtt_user) != 0) {
     received = true;
   }